Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: Applications to particular quantum transformations and transformations without a fixed causal order

-The above coincides exactly with $_{3}T = {}_{23}T$ and $\tr[T] = d_2$ which, in turn, are exactly the causality/trace constraints of a one-slot comb with a final output line~\cite{chiribella09networks} (we discuss causality constraints in more detail below).
-Additionally, choosing $\H_1$ to be trivial, \ie, $\H_1\cong\mathbb{C}$, we recover the characterization of quantum channels from the above conditions.
+The above coincides with $_{3}T = {}_{23}T$ and $\tr[T] = d_2$ which, in turn, are the causality/trace constraints of a one-slot comb with a final output line~\cite{chiribella09networks} (we discuss causality constraints in more detail below).
+Additionally, choosing $\H_1$ to be trivial, \ie, $\H_1\cong\mathbb{C}$, we recover the characterisation of quantum channels.
 As before, demanding complete positivity from $\map{T}$ translates to the additional requirement $T\geq 0$. $\blacksquare$ \end{example}